 I’ve questioned myself more than a few times.
 I feel like they’ve been saying this for YEARS.
 The first time someone tells you something and you find it ridiculous, you laugh it off.
 You hear it often enough and the fear/insecurity creeps in.
 There must be some merit to what they’re saying.
 What if they’re right?
 What if I’m this terrible person?

 Have you experienced anything similar to this?
-If you have, this is my advice to you.

 People share advice based on THEIR life experience.
 For example, my mom’s more social than me but growing up, she wasn’t the most social kid.
 It’s her learning throughout the years that she needs more friends.
 She’s also the type who doesn’t like doing things alone.
 Maybe she looks at me and thinks of her past self.
 She could be thinking that she should have gone out to socialize more which is why she’s pushing this piece of advice to me.